firepress-org/FirePress_Klimax1/README.md

 ## FirePress Casper

 FirePress Casper is fork of the Ghost Theme 'Casper'.
-It’s open sourced here: https://github.com/firepress-org/FirePress_Casper
+We decided to make it available to everyone and open sourced here: https://github.com/firepress-org/FirePress_Casper

 ## Features: